Criminal Activity

-Criminal Activity is the debut album by American rap supergroup Criminalz, which consisted of Spice 1, Celly Cel and Jayo Felony.
-It was released on August 7, 2001 via Celly Cel's label, Realside Records.
-Cel also served as executive producer and audio production of the record was handled by Doyle, G-Man Stan and Spice 1.
+Criminal Activity is the only studio album by American rap supergroup Criminalz, which consisted of Spice 1 and Celly Cel.
+It was released on August 7, 2001, via Celly Cel's label, Realside Records.
+The album was produced by Doyle, G-Man Stan, and Spice 1.
 It peaked at number 57 on the Billboard Top R&B/Hip-Hop Albums and number 26 on the Billboard Independent Albums.
-The album features guest performances by Yukmouth, Tray Dee, Sylk-E. Fyne and Bun B.
+The album features guest performances by Yukmouth, Tray Dee, Sylk-E. Fyne, and Bun B.

-One song, "Boss Up", was previously released on the Spice 1 compilation, The Playa Rich Project.
+One song, "Boss Up", was previously released on the Spice 1 compilation The Playa Rich Project.

 Critical reception

-Allmusic - "Everyone was expecting a lot from this group from the first time it was mentioned...For many reasons this just doesn't work...It seems like they all wrote their verses independently of one another, then rapped in whatever order they felt like it.
+AllMusic - "Everyone was expecting a lot from this group from the first time it was mentioned...For many reasons this just doesn't work...It seems like they all wrote their verses independently of one another, then rapped in whatever order they felt like it.
 There's no fluid feel...as a whole this definitely falls short of any of their solo work."

 RapReviews - "...Most rap groups who made great albums needed guidance to make those great albums.
 The Criminalz definitely lack a mastermind to weld the three of them together and make them realize their synergies...There are almost no ad-libs, there's no interacting, it might as well be that these three never were in the same studio together..."